peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Resolved issues

-- Resolved an issue where graph allocations that escape their originating graph (i.e., allocation nodes without a corresponding free node) failed to remain valid after the graph and its executable instance were destroyed.
+- Resolved an issue where graph allocations that escape their originating graph (that is, allocation nodes without a corresponding free node) failed to remain valid after the graph and its executable instance were destroyed.
 Allocations created via stream capture were not properly tracked and were incorrectly classified as reusable, leading to premature unmapping during `hipGraphExecDestroy` and resulting in memory faults on subsequent access.
 - Resolved an issue where an error propagated from the `hipModuleGetFunction` API, causing behavior inconsistent with the corresponding CUDA API.
 The HIP runtime now suppresses this propagated error to align with expected behavior.
 - Resolved an issue where a stream entering an invalid state during capture could not recover, even after calling `hipStreamEndCapture`.
 The stream failed to return to a clean (None) state,